Avoiding algebraic integers of bounded house in orbits of rational functions over cyclotomic closures: Background

 Since this is true for every finite place $\nu$, it follows that $D\alpha$ is an integer.
-Moreover, since $D$ depends only on $c$, $a_i$, $b_i$ and not on $\gamma$, it follows that $D$ depends only on $h$, which is what we wanted to prove. \end{proof}
+Moreover, since $D$ depends only on $c$, $a_i$, $b_i$ and not on $\gamma$, it follows that $D$ depends only on $h$, which proves our assertion. \end{proof}